ohirose/bcpd/README.md

 3. Move into the top directory of the uncompressed folder using the terminal window.
 4. Type `make OPT=-DUSE_OPENMP ENV=<your-environment>`; replace `<your-environment>` with `LINUX`,
    `HOMEBREW`, or `MACPORTS`.
 Type `make OPT=-DNUSE_OPENMP` when disabling OpenMP.

+The default installation path for Homebrew seems to be changed.
+If the compilation under Homebrew fails, please replace the path `/usr/local/` with `/opt/homebrew/` in `makefile`.

 ## Usage